rohitmurali8/Predictive-Maintenance-and-Monitoring-of-Automobiles-and-Detection-of-Driving-Patterns/README.md

 the deviation is calculated.
 The parameters of driver fatigue and emotional state provide insights into the driver health and helps evaluate his/her ability to perform the action of driving by comparing it to optimum levels of these parameters and thresholding.

+This Project demonstrated the methodologies to monitor the driver and vehicular health.
+A combination of data analytics, computer vision and neural networks is used to develop this system.This model can be used by fleet service providers to better monitor their drivers and their driving patterns to provide better quality of service along with improving road safety.
+This system is proactive and not reactive and provides corrective feedback in real time.
+The image of the driver was captured and the facial parameters were extracted.
+These facial parameters were used to perform facial landmark detection.Once the landmark detection was achieved, Fisher face algorithm was used to train a model to detect and classify emotional state of the driver.
+The driver activity monitoring was also performed and classified into various classes using a convolutional neural network.
+The predictive maintenance was performed using parameters from the engine control unit.
+The proposed system facilitates fleet management by analysing driver behaviour through emotion and fatigue detection along with driver activity monitoring with an accuracy of 74% and 95.69% for respective neural networks.
+Predictive maintenance using logistic regression was able to perform convergence up to 97.23%.
+These factors play a major role in fleet management and are paramount towards optimizing the business outcomes.